Apply to be a member of the Library Board

 5.0 TIME COMMITMENT

-5.1 Board meetings are regularly scheduled on the last Wednesday of each month (excluding July and August) at 6:00 pm.
+5.1 Board meetings are regularly scheduled for the 2nd Wednesday of the every month at 5 p.m.

 5.2 Special meeting may be called by the Chair of the Board